ska-telescope/tango-example/README.md

 -------

 **Always** use a virtual environment.
-[Pipenv](https://pipenv.readthedocs.io/en/latest/) is now Python's officially recommended method and the one used by default in this repo. **WARNING:** `requirements.txt` will be deprecated and removed from this repo in the future.
+[Pipenv](https://pipenv.readthedocs.io/en/latest/) is now Python's officially recommended method and the one used by default in this repo.

 Follow these steps at the project root: